chromaui/chromatic-docs/monorepos.md

 ![Multiple commit statuses in monorepo](img/monorepo-commit-status.png)

-## Visual Testing addon
+## Execute tests with the Visual Testing addon

 The most accurate way to check UI bugs is to run Chromatic from the CLI or CI on every commit.
-To help you improve your development workflow, you can use the Visual Testing addon to run visual tests on your stories.
-It captures snapshots of your components and compares them with the latest baselines across multiple browsers and viewport sizes without leaving Storybook.
+The Visual Testing addon simplifies the visual testing process with Chromatic.
+When it tests your stories, it will generate a separate build, capturing component snapshots for each browser and viewport size.
+These builds are treated separately, with distinct approvals.

 ### Setup